-Many corporations have very generous policies with regards to international personnel helping expats to prepare for relocation abroad.
-Expats are offered assistance of a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation.
-Some other smaller companies or these that are just starting to expand internationally, may not be able to offer you all of these benefits.
+Some corporations have very generous policies with regards to international personnel helping trasnferees to prepare for relocation abroad.
+Some others offer a lump sum approach encouraging transferees to handle the relocation by themselves.
+While some are offered assistance of a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation; other companies or these that are just starting to expand internationally, may not have such tools on hand.

-We advise expats how to get prepared for relocation abroad:
+We advise how to get prepared for relocation abroad:

-1. Discuss with your employer exact targets of your international assignment and repatriation options after your assignment has finished.
+1. Discuss with your employer exact targets of your international assignment, the estimated duration and repatriation options after your assignment has finished.

-2. Get all detailed information on what your expat’s package includes and which costs you would need to bear yourself:
+2. Get all detailed information on what your relocation package includes and which costs you would need to bear yourself:

 Relocation – would you be offered services of a relocation agency abroad?
 Or are you expected to take care of all the errands yourself?
 Will you be offered a reimbursement of the costs if you choose to hire a relocation agency or real estate agent?
 Or would your employer will offer a lump sum as a part of an installment allowance?

-Finance – find out all the details regarding your new expat’s salary, allowances and all other expat’s benefits in kind.
+Finance – find out all the details regarding your new expatriate salary, taxation, allowances and all other benefits in kind.
 Read about different expats allowances in our article.

 Real Estate in home country – would your employer help you in selling your property in your home country if you choose to?
 Would you be given support to keep your property?
-Would you be offered trips to visit your property at home?
+Would you be offered trips to visit your home unit?

-New House – would you be offered services of a real estate agency to support your house search, expat’s legal advice to sign up a rental contract, buying costs reimbursement, if you choose to purchase a property abroad?
+New Home in host location – would you be offered services of a real estate agency to support your house search, legal advice to sign up a rental contract, buying costs reimbursement, if you choose to purchase a property abroad?
 Which household costs would be paid by your employer?

 Moving costs – how much are you allowed to ship to your host country?
 If you choose to keep some of your goods in a storage in your local country, would your company take the cost?
 Understand what would be your annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you, if you choose to buy new furniture.